- Starring

 Lucky Hank (S1:E2 – George Saunders)

 This was a moderate improvement over its predecessor.
-The pacing was punchier and the emotional through-line was more identifiable, making Odenkirk’s Hank a more sympathetic character.
-It’s unfortunate then, that the show continues to be suffering from an identity crisis.
+The pacing was punchier, and the emotional through-line was more identifiable, making Odenkirk’s Hank a more sympathetic character.
+It’s unfortunate, then, that the show continues to suffer from an identity crisis.

 I recently saw Bob Odenkirk on Hot Ones, and he mentions how “exhausting” it was to inhabit the mind of Saul Goodman for six seasons and, by contrast, what a relief Hank Devereaux is, ostensibly due to the character’s simplicity and lower energy.